DICOM-WG26-Connectathons/dicom-wg26-connectathons.github.io/docs/2024-annotations/creator_tasks.md

 See the section below for options on submitting the rendered images.

-## AC-106: Submit annotations to all archives
+## AC-106: Submit images and annotations to all archives
 Annotation Creators who choose to use ECDP 2023 images found on the NEMA FTP server do not need to submit those images directly to the Archive systems.
 Those Creators need only identify the images to the Project Manager who will coordinate image submission with the Archive Systems.

 Annotation Creators using their own image set will need to submit those images to the Archive systems with their Annotation objects.

-Use one of the methods desscribed below for submitting DICOM objects to the Archive systems.
+Use one of the methods described below for submitting DICOM objects to the Archive systems.

+## AC-107: Submit citation information for data submitted
+To be described.

 # File Sharing and Submission Options